 If we, our PRC subsidiaries or the VIE do not receive or maintain the permissions or approvals required to operate the business, list and trade our ordinary shares or offer the securities being registered in this prospectus, or we inadvertently conclude that such permissions or approvals are not required, or if these applicable laws, regulations or interpretation change or are interpreted differently and we, our subsidiaries or the VIE are required by the CSRC, the CAC, or any other PRC regulatory authorities to obtain such permissions or approvals in the future, our shares may decline in value or become worthless if the WFOE is unable to assert the contractual rights over the assets of the VIE that conducts substantially all of the business operations.
 In any such event, these regulatory authorities may impose fines and penalties on the operations in China, limit the operating privileges in China, delay or restrict the repatriation of the proceeds from this offering into the PRC or take other actions that could have a material adverse effect on the business, financial condition, the value of securities, as well as our ability to offer or continue to offer securities to investors or cause such securities to significantly decline in value or become worthless.
-See "Risk Factors-Risks Related to Doing Business in China-The China-based issuers, which could result in a material change in the operations and/or the value of the securities we are registering for sale.
+See "Risk Factors-Risks Related to Doing Business in China-The Chinaese government may intervene or influence the operations at any time or may exert more control over offerings conducted overseas and foreign investment in China-based issuers, which could result in a material change in the operations and/or the value of the securities we are registering for sale.
 Additionally, the PRC government has recently indicated an intent to exert more oversight over offerings that are conducted overseas and/or foreign investment in China-based issuers, which could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of such securities to significantly decline or be worthless."